Decathlon/sports-docs/01_api_reference.md

 This endpoint retrieves all sports meeting specific criteria

-Sports are dynamically displayed regarding their popularity in Canada
+Sports are dynamically displayed given their popularity in Canada

+The sports are splitted accross 3 levels: Groups, Parents & Children

+For instance, 'Adventure & Travel sports' is group 9 in which 'Hiking' is parent 147 and in which 'Snow hiking' is children 441.

 ### HTTP Request